emeban44/movies_tvshows_app/README.md

 To be able to compile and run this app, you will need the following:

-- Flutter version 2.0.5
+- Flutter version 2.0.5 or higher
-- Dart version 3 and higher
+- Dart version 3 or higher
 - Visual Studio Code
 - iOS simulator (iPhone 12 recommended)
 - Android emulator (Pixel 4 recommended)

-### App video demonstration
+### App video demonstration:

 https://www.youtube.com/watch?v=JR9DKOTDM14